deep-projects/dvc-cc/dvc-cc/tutorial/_working_with_jupyter_notebook.md

 This tutorial is in work!
 ![IN WORK](work-2062096_640.jpg)

+# DVC-CC: Working with the Jupyter Notebook

+This site is an extension of the [main tutorial](Get_Started.md).
+Make sure you read it before you read this site.

 If you want to work with a jupyter notebook to make fast changes but run parallel larger experiments on the server you just can use DVC-CC ;-)

 If you call `dvc-cc run` with the `-nb` parameter it will convert all jupyter notebook to py files so that they can be executed on the server.
 By defining your pipeline you would just use a .py file instead of the ipynb file.